open-telemetry/opentelemetry-specification/specification/baggage/api.md

 - the `Baggage`
 - functions to interact with the `Baggage` in a `Context`

-The functions described here are one way to approach interacting with the Baggage purely via the Context.
-Depending on language idioms, a language API MAY implement these functions by providing a struct or immutable object that represents the entire Baggage contents.
-This construct could then be added or removed from the Context with a single operation.
-For example, the [Clear](#clear) function could be implemented by having the user set an empty Baggage object/struct into the context.
-The [Get all](#get-all) function could be implemented by returning the Baggage object as a whole from the function call.
-If an idiom like this is implemented, the Baggage object/struct MUST be immutable, so that the containing Context also remains immutable.
+The functions described here are one way to approach interacting with the `Baggage` via having struct/object that represents the entire Baggage content.
+Depending on language idioms, a language API MAY implement these functions by providing the defined functionality interacting purely via the Context.

 The Baggage API MUST be fully functional in the absence of an installed SDK.
 This is required in order to enable transparent cross-process Baggage propagation.
 If a Baggage propagator is installed into the API, it will work with or without an installed SDK.

-### Baggage
+## Baggage

 `Baggage` is used to annotate telemetry, adding context and information to metrics, traces, and logs.
-It is an abstract data type represented by a set of name/value pairs describing user-defined properties.
+It is a struct/object type defined by a set of name/value pairs describing user-defined properties.
 Each name in `Baggage` MUST be associated with exactly one value.

+The `Baggage` struct/object/ MUST be immutable, so that the containing Context also remains immutable.

-### Get all
+### Baggage operations

-Returns the name/value pairs in the `Baggage`.
-The order of name/value pairs MUST NOT be significant.
-Based on the language specification, the returned value can be either an immutable collection or an immutable iterator to the collection of name/value pairs in the `Baggage`.

-OPTIONAL parameters:

-`Context` the context containing the `Baggage` from which to get the baggages.

-### Get baggage
+#### Get Value

-To access the value for a name/value pair by a prior event, the Baggage API MUST provide a function that takes a context and a name as input, and returns a value.
+To access the value for a name/value pair set by a prior event, the Baggage API MUST provide a function that takes the name as input, and returns a value.
 Returns the value associated with the given name, or null if the given name is not present.

 REQUIRED parameters:

 `Name` the name to return the value for.

-OPTIONAL parameters:

-`Context` the context containing the `Baggage` from which to get the baggage entry.
+#### Get All Values

+Returns the name/value pairs in the `Baggage`.
+The order of name/value pairs MUST NOT be significant.
+Based on the language specifics, the returned value can be either an immutable collection or an immutable iterator to the collection of name/value pairs in the `Baggage`.

-### Set baggage
+#### Set Value

-To record the value for a name/value pair, the Baggage API MUST provide a function which takes a context, a name, and a value as input.
-Returns a new `Context` which contains a `Baggage` with the new value.
+To record the value for a name/value pair, the Baggage API SHOULD provide a function which takes a a name, and a value as input.
+Returns a new `Baggage` that contains the new value.
+Depending on language idioms, a language API MAY implement these functions by using a `Builder` pattern and exposing a way to construct a `Builder` from a `Baggage`.

 REQUIRED parameters: